Hearing-aid features explained

 You can then either connect the shoe through a direct input cable or an ‘ear level receiver’.
 It is important to note the direct input shoes are specific to the make and model of your hearing aid.
-Your audiologist should be able to advise you over which one is correct.
+Your audiologist should be able to advise you on which one is correct.

 Direct Audio Input is not widely used as most digital hearing aids are now wireless.

-Ear to ear directionality or wireless
+Ear-to-ear directionality or wireless

 If your hearing aids are wireless they will communicate with each other.
-Depending on the technology, they may also synchronise features such as directional microphones to form a single hearing system, prioritising speech, and helping to reduce the need for you to adjust it manually.
+Depending on the technology, they may also synchronise features, such as directional microphones to form a single hearing system, prioritising speech, and helping to reduce the need for you to adjust it manually.
 Also called binaural processing.

 Your hearing aids take the higher-frequency or pitched sounds you should be hearing, and lower it to a frequency where you have better hearing.
 This can also be done through frequency transposition and frequency compression.